Swansea and the Gower Peninsula

 With eight miles of golden sand to explore, Cefn Sidan is the longest beach in Wales.
 Views from the shore and its surrounding walking trails stretch out across the Gower Peninsula.

-This blue flag beach has lifeguards on watch through the summer, so it’s a safer spot for a swim or kayak.
+This Blue Flag beach has lifeguards on watch through the summer, so it’s a safer spot for a swim or kayak.
 If you fancy a break from the beach, check out more of Pembrey Country Park.
 There’s a toboggan ride, dry ski slope, crazy golf and plenty of nature trails, making it a great day out for the kids.

 Facilities: There are toilets and a café at the beach entrance, and even more facilities in Pembrey Country Park.